andym80/Blog-app-Rails/README.md

 ### Setup <a name="setup"></a>

-- Clone the repository with `git clone
+- Clone the repository with `git clone git@github.com:andym80/Blog-app-Rails.git`

+  using your terminal or command line.

 ### Prerequisites <a name="prerequisites"></a>